wildfly-clustering/wildfly-clustering-spring/README.md

 Applications that use Spring Session should be aware of the following aberrant behavior:

-1. Session create and destroy events will only notify those listeners (instances of HttpSessionListener) wired to the WebApplicationInitializer.
+1. Session create and destroy events will only notify those listeners (instances of `HttpSessionListener`) wired to the `WebApplicationInitializer`.
 Listeners defined using standard mechanisms will not be notified.

-1. Spring Session lacks any facility to notify listeners (instances of HttpSessionAttributeListener) of new, replaced and removed session attributes.
+1. Spring Session lacks any facility to notify listeners (instances of `HttpSessionAttributeListener`) of new, replaced and removed session attributes.

-1. Spring Session lacks any facility to notify listeners (instances of HttpSessionIdListener) of session identifier changes resulting from HttpServletRequest.changeSessionId().
+1. Spring Session lacks any facility to notify listeners (instances of `HttpSessionIdListener`) of session identifier changes resulting from `HttpServletRequest.changeSessionId()`.